 Formal training includes corporate training programs, functional/technical school programs, and e-learning.
-The Company has established an in-house technical school that covers topics across multiple disciplines, one of which specifically develops alcohol sensory experts and hone employee skills in liquor-making.
-From time to time, there are select number of employees enrolled in internationally recognized courses related to distillation, gin and alcohol making, raw material and packaging to constantly expand the technical know-how of its personnel.
+The Company has established an in-house technical school that covers topics across multiple disciplines, one of which specifically develops alcohol sensory experts and strengthens employee skills in liquor-making.
+Moreover, there are selected number of employees enrolled in internationally recognized courses related to distillation, gin and alcohol making, raw material and packaging to constantly expand the technical expertise of its personnel.